-Network consensus on the Q Blockchain is achieved via a Delegated Proof of Stake (DPoS) mechanism, whereby a defined subset of network nodes - so-called Validator Nodes - form a consensus on the state of the network.
+Network consensus on the Q Blockchain is achieved via a Delegated Proof of Stake (DPoS) mechanism, whereby a defined subset of network nodes (Validator Nodes) forms a consensus on the state of the network.
 Valid transactions are recorded in blocks, which are published by the Validator Nodes in a rotation system.
-With a limited set of Validator Nodes, Q's consensus mechanism allows for high transaction throughput with a high fault tolerance.
-Through its use of a second layer of nodes that are independently selected and enforce Validator Nodes' compliance, Q offers a substantially higher level of robustness against collusion between nodes compared to other DPoS systems.
+Through its use of an independent second layer of nodes (Root Nodes) that enforce Validator Nodes' compliance, Q offers a novel consensus mechanism which allows for high transaction throughput with a high fault tolerance at a substantially higher level of robustness against collusion between nodes compared to other DPoS systems.

-Native asset
+3.2 Native asset